-BUILD 21ST CENTURY SKILLS, PROBLEM SOLVE IN CHALLENGE TEAMS, MEET AMAZING GLOBAL CAREER MENTORS + THRIVE IN THE FUTURE OF WORK!
+BUILD EMPLOYABILITY SKILLS, PROBLEM SOLVE IN CHALLENGE TEAMS, MEET AMAZING GLOBAL CAREER MENTORS + LEARN WHAT IT TAKES TO THRIVE IN THE FUTURE OF WORK!

 In a rapidly changing technological world, we need to equip girls with the future skillsets, entrepreneurial mindsets and practical techsets they need to lead, succeed and thrive in their future careers.